zoesimmons/html-playground-philly-springside-chestn-f924/README.md

 ## Note

 Don't worry if this don't fully make sense.
-It's a playground space for you to explore some HTML and render your fave gifs on a page.
+This is a playground space for you to explore some HTML and render your fave gifs and images on a page.
 We're going to go more into detail on what's happening after this lab.

 Have fun! :)